Si Woo Kim breaks putter in frustration, forced to putt with wood at the Masters - KION546

 Kim was having an excellent round on Friday, firmly in contention at the Augusta National with four birdies in the opening 14 holes.

-However, on the par-four 15th, the 25-year-old just missed his second putt by the smallest of margins, with his three-putt meaning he had to settle for a bogey.
+However, on the par-4 14th hole, the 25-year-old just missed his second putt by the smallest of margins, with his three-putt meaning he had to settle for a bogey.

 READ: Moe Norman: The ‘Rain Man of golf’ who amazed even the greats of the sport

-Note: Correction: This article has been updated with a correct photo of South Korean golfer Si Woo Kim, who was incorrectly identified in a previously published photo.